affinda/self-hosted/README.md

 1. Launch a new G4dn.2xlarge instance using [ami-03d86650f7383f67c](https://ap-southeast-2.console.aws.amazon.com/ec2/v2/home?region=ap-southeast-2#ImageDetails:imageId=ami-03d86650f7383f67c).
 The configuration is optimised for this instance type, so if we recommend running additional instances if you require higher throughput.
-   1. If you are not running in the region of the ami (ap-southeast-2), you will need to copy the AMI to your region.
+   1. If you are not running in the region of the AMI (ap-southeast-2), you will need to copy the AMI to your region.
       (actions -> copy AMI)
    2. If you are not using AWS, then launch an instance with NVIDIA GPU drivers and docker engine/compose installed.
 2. Authenticate docker with AWS.
 Note that the affinda repositories are private.
 Contact sales@affinda.com for access.